lauringlab/variant_pipeline/tutorial/README.md

 ## Before you begin
 You will need:
 - Access to the lab's allocation on flux.
 Adam will need to email the administrator at hpc.
-- An MToken for two factor authentication.
-See [MSIS](http://www.mais.umich.edu/mtoken/mtoken_distribution.html).
+- Some form of two factor identification.
 - Know basic unix commands.
 See tutorials and lists on Mbox/Lauring Lab/Command Line Tools.
 - Know the basics of flux organization and access.
 See Ten easy steps in MBox/Lauring Lab/Command Line Tools.